 Let’s get to the details of Southwest’s inflight entertainment and Wi-Fi so you know how to access it on your next flight.

 Southwest Inflight Entertainment

-Keep in mind that the free inflight entertainment and even the movies you pay for are NOT available on international flights.
+Keep in mind that the free inflight entertainment, including movies, TV, and music, is NOT available for the full duration of international flights.
 However, you can generally use the Wi-Fi until you actually cross an international border.

 - Go to your available wireless networks and select “Southwest WiFi” to connect.

-- Launch your Internet browser for immediate access to the Southwest Airlines Hotspot portal, or type www.southwestwifi.com in the address bar.
+- Launch your Internet browser for immediate access to the Southwest Airlines Hotspot portal, or type southwestwifi.com in the address bar.